anvaka/ngraph.forcelayout/README.md

 When layout is performed in higher dimensions we use analogues tree data structure.
 By design such tree requires to store `2^dimensions_count` child nodes on each node.
-In practice, performing layout in 6 dimensional software on a graph with a few thousand nodes yields decent performance on modern mac book (graph can be both rendered and layed out at 60FPS rate).
+In practice, performing layout in 6 dimensional space on a graph with a few thousand nodes yields decent performance on modern mac book (graph can be both rendered and layed out at 60FPS rate).

 Additionally, the vector algebra is optimized by a ad-hoc code generation.
 Essentially this means